 Welcome back to school!
 I'm excited to hear about how your summer was and what places you explored!

 I grew up in small town a lot like Stewartville called Caledonia in the southeastern corner of Minnesota.
-I went to college at Winona State University where I studied Biology with an emphasis in Environemental Science.
+I went to college at Winona State University where I studied Biology with an emphasis in Environmental Science.
 I then worked as a Naturalist for two years at Eagle Bluff Environmental Learning Center.
 At Eagle Bluff, which was a great place to "learn the ropes" of teaching, I decided I want to go back to college to be a teacher.
-I studied teaching afterwards, and I have now been teaching six years.
-This will be my fourth year teaching at Stewartville Middle School.
-This year I am excited to continue teaching 7th grade Life Science as well as teach 8th Grade Earth Science.
+I studied teaching afterwards, and I have now been teaching seven years.
+This will be my fifth year teaching at Stewartville Middle School.
+This year I am excited to continue teaching 7th grade Life Science as well as 8th Grade Earth Science.

 E-mail – email@example.com